 Locally-Controlled, Dedicated Funding

-If approved by 66.7% of voters, the Safe, Clean Water Program would generate approximately $300 million per year by implementing a special parcel tax of 2.5 cents per square foot of impermeable surface area — paved/built areas where rainfall cannot be absorbed into the ground and instead runs off as stormwater — on private property in the L.A.
+The Safe, Clean Water Program will generate approximately $300 million per year from a special parcel tax of 2.5 cents per square foot of impermeable surface area — paved/built areas where rainfall cannot be absorbed into the ground and instead runs off as stormwater — on private property in the L.A.
 County Flood Control District (about $83 per year for the median home).
 Publicly owned parcels, including schools, are exempt under state law.
-Credits for property owners who have installed stormwater-capture improvements are included.
+Credits for property owners who have installed stormwater-capture improvements are available.
 Qualifying low-income seniors and non-profit organizations are eligible for exemption.

 Strong Fiscal Accountability